 Two official means of communication exist from the University to full-time and part-time undergraduate and graduate students:

-Resident students are assigned a campus mailbox in the D. J. Lombardo Student Center.
+- Resident students may also pick up mail in the Administration Building.
 Current mailing addresses are utilized for non-resident students.

 This policy has been designed to ensure that John Carroll University students, faculty, and staff have equal access to common posting areas in order to promote events and activities, to avoid violations of fire and safety codes, to ensure compliance with applicable laws and regulations, and to preserve the aesthetic quality of the campus.